 With just a few more days to go for Raksha Bandhan, here is another Rakhi making tutorial which is suitable for kids to make for their siblings.
-These are perfect for kids as they like funkier and ‘not so ornamental’ rakhi designs…
+These are perfect for kids as they tend to like funkier and ‘not so ornamental’ rakhi designs…

 We will be using craft foam to make this Rakhi.